SploitHQ/sploithq-docs/docs/index.md

 Welcome to the SploitHQ tool documentation.
 Click on any tool below to view its usage and examples.

+🔗 Use the command generator on [SploitHQ](https://www.sploithq.com) for every tool

 ## Tools
 - [amass](amass.md)
 - [assetfinder](assetfinder.md)